 With these recommendations, you're sure to find the perfect guitar for you.
 We recommend checking out your local music shop and giving a few a test run!
 Make sure to compare prices online to ensure you're getting the best deal.

 Remember, no guitar is perfect for everyone, but with all of the styles, sizes, and brands out there, you're sure to find the one that's just right for you.
+If you're on a budget, look into shops that sell new and gently used guitars, like this one in Seattle!

 If you need a little inspiration, watch this kid play Hotel California.
 If Sungha Jung can rock it, so can you!